How Much Does It Cost To Remove or Fill In A Pool?

 The average cost to remove an inground pool is $4,000 to $16,000, depending on the size, depth, material, and accessibility.
 Partially filling in an inground pool costs $2,000 to $10,000 and involves demolishing the concrete and using the rubble as backfill.

 |12’ x 24’||$2,100 – $6,700||$4,600 – $11,600|

 |15’ x 30’||$2,500 – $8,100||$5,100 – $13,400|

 |30’ x 50’||$4,100 – $14,700||$8,000 – $22,500|

 - A partial fill-in is cheaper and takes less time, but the area is no longer suitable for new building structures.
-A partial removal is where you punch holes at the bottom of the pool, then collapse the walls and concrete deck in, and fill the remaning area with dirt.
+A partial removal punches holes at the bottom of the pool, then collapses the walls and concrete deck in, and fills the remaning area with dirt.
 A partial removal poses a risk of sinking or improper drainage if not filled correctly, and the fill-in must be disclosed to potential buyers.

 - A full removal is more expensive and requires using an engineered backfill.
 All traces of the pool’s existence are removed, and the area can be declared as buildable again for future structures.
 Plus, your home's market value will not decrease, and you won't have to disclose the former pool site ever existed to potential buyers.

 Not sure what method is best for your type of pool?
 Compare all the pros and cons of filling in a pool.

 An above ground pool removal costs $300 to $800 on average, depending on the size.
 Demolishing an above ground pool with a deck costs $1,000 to $5,000, depending on if landscaping, backfill, or excavating a sand base is required.
 Some contractors charge less if they can recycle the metal frame.